Facebook rumors are nothing new. (Despite what you may have read, Morgan Freeman and Jeff Goldblum are still alive).

 Once you create or subscribe to one, they appear along the left of a user’s news feed verrrry far down of the page like so.

 You can’t replace your newsfeed with an Interest List, and adding a brand’s page to an Interest List still doesn’t guarantee you’ll see all their posts.
-You can click on the Interest List whenever you want to see those posts, but my guess is most people aren’t going to remember to do that.
+You can click on the Interest List whenever you want to see more of those type posts, but most people aren’t going to remember to do that.

 A better alternative: